Automattic/studio/README.md

 **Step 3: Give Feedback**

 We’d love to get your thoughts and feedback on your experience with Studio.

-- Bug Reports and Feature Requests: Open an Issue in GitHub.
-- General Help: If you have a question or suggestion, [reach out to our Happiness Engineers](https://developer.wordpress.com/contact/).
+See the Contributing section for more information on how to get in touch with us.

 ## Contributing